stiatragul/maba.org.au/content/grants/aboutgrants/index.md

 ## About MABA Grants

-MABA provides grants to support two key areas in Lepidoptera research:
+MABA provides two grants to support the following key areas in Lepidoptera research:

-1. Biosystematics, and
+1. Biosystematics, through the Australian Lepidoptera Research Endowment
-2. Biodiversity conservation.
+2. Biodiversity conservation, through the MABA Biodiversity Fund.

-MABA offers two main grants.
+A summary of these grants is provided below.
 For more information on each grant, visit their page.

 ### **The Australian Lepidoptera Research Endowment**